shabyash/frontend-tech-test/README.md

 ## When you're finished

-Add `atrunelle` to your private GitHub repo so we can see your code.
+Add `atrunelle` and `djbusstop` to your private GitHub repo so we can see your code.

 Thank you and good luck!